sopnode/oai5g-rfsim/README.md

 **Acknowledgments:** _Support regarding configuration of the OAI5G functions has been provided by Sagar Arora at Eurecom <sagar.arora@eurecom.fr>._

-**WARNING:** Currently, the k8s sopnode-l1 cluster has some issues related to DNS, which makes a few pods crash periodically.
-Hopefully, this will be fixed soon.

 ### Software dependencies